dilner1/Portfolio_one/README.md

 The issue stopped when I removed the display element, the natural flow of the page correted the mistake as it was already responsive.
 This has taught me it is very easy to over code something.

+# Footer and Form alignment

+This section is not in regards to a page breaking error however for design purposes it made the site look unpolished.

+I found that although on my mobile design the social media fonts seemed inline it was clear on the full sized screen they were not.
+When I looked at the elements using inspect the icons were pushed to one side so I atempted several methods to change this from padding and margin values, display types to vertical alignment.

+However after using stack overflow I discovered giving that giving the icons a width value and removing the padding actually corrected this.

+After spending so much time on this section I also realised the radio input dots in the inquiery section were also slightly out of line with their text. the reason was I set the margin-left to 50%, this again looked correct on mobile but clearly not on a larger screen.
+Changing this to instead margin: 0 atuo; fixed this issue.

 # Unfixed Bugs

 Whilst not a bug as such I have found that when I move to a section of the page it crops out the titles, this is because of the navigation bar that sticks to the top of the page.
 I would still keep the navigation bars design as it is very useful for navigating the page however to clean up the design I would look to change where the link take the user.